To all my career changers out there… what do you need to know in order to make it as a financial professional?

 I get a very common question, what steps should I take to make it as a financial advisor?
 It’s not an easy question, but I’m going to do my best to help you out.
 Because this is a great profession in need of really great people.

-If you haven’t already, navigate here and download my free guide that gives you 10 tips to help you jumpstart your career as a financial professional.
+If you haven’t already, navigate here to get access to FREE resources to help you jumpstart your career as a financial professional.

 - Decide on your route.
 I’ve mentioned the traditional vs. the non-traditional route before, but it involves the degree to which you want to be regulated.In short, as a financial coach that just specializes in budgeting and/or debt reduction or student loan counseling that doesn’t not advise on investments you can avoid being regulated.
 Not that regulation is necessarily bad or good, but if you find yourself helping friends and families with a strategy to reduce debt and you’re really good at it, why would you subject yourself to mastering how to build financial plans or pick investments?
 This is why you should take some time to see what you are good at and decide on your route.